wilas/vbkick-templates-forge/Mer/README.md

 ### playing with new VMs
 ```
     vbkick  build           mer
-    vbkick  ssh             mer     # as ssh_user="root" in definition
+    vbkick  ssh             mer     # as ssh_user="root" in vbmachine.cfg
     vbkick  postinstall     mer     # here are prepared ssh keys for "mersdk" user
-    vbkick  ssh             mer     # as ssh_user="mersdk" in definition (you need to uncomment sth. in definition)
+    vbkick  ssh             mer     # as ssh_user="mersdk" in vbmachine.cfg (you need to uncomment sth. in vbmachine.cfg)
     vbkick  destroy         mer
 ```